mendix/docs/content/en/docs/refguide/modeling/integration/web-services/testing-web-services-using-soapui.md

 3. Add a **Contains Assertion** and enter *true* in the content field.
     {{< figure src="/attachments/refguide/modeling/integration/testing-web-services-using-soapui/18580322.png" >}}
-4. Right-click test step **Retrieve Customers**.
+4. Right-click TestStep **Retrieve Customers**.
 5. Select **Clone TestStep**.
 6. Change **TestStep Name** to *Retrieve Customers 2*.
     {{< figure src="/attachments/refguide/modeling/integration/testing-web-services-using-soapui/18580320.png" >}}
 7. Click **OK**.
-8. Open teststep **Retrieve Customers 2**.
+8. Open TestStep **Retrieve Customers 2**.
 9. Click **Assertions (2)**.
 10. Open **XPath Match - Unknown**.
 11. Change **Expected result** to *1 + [the number you entered in step 5.6]*.
 12. Click **Save**.
-13. Add a new SOAP request to the existing test case with the following details:
+13. Add a new SOAP request to the existing TestCase with the following details:
     * In the **Specify name for step**, enter *Delete Customer*.
     * In the **Select operation to invoke for request** field, enter *CustomerWebServiceSoap -> DeleteCustomer*.